 The benefactors of Molecula are typically data scientists, business analysts, or end user software and applications who need to process queries to make a particular business decision and do so with extremely low latency.
 Our customers include some of the largest, most advanced technology companies in the world and we have accelerated their hardest query times from days and hours down to fractions of a second.

-Molecula was initially designed to solve an ad hoc analytics use case that queried high cardinality data and allowed users to drill down into granular audience attributes in real-time.
+Molecula was initially designed to solve an ad hoc machine-scale analytics and ML use cases that queried high cardinality data and allowed users to drill down into and predict granular audience attributes in real-time.
 However, today we have also added support for highly performant queries on dense and mixed density datasets.
-The workloads where we add the greatest value are the analytical ones where a user or machine wants to apply a number of filters or criteria to a query that will return a subset of that data to take a business action on.
+The workloads where we add the greatest value are the complex analytical ones where source data is fragmented across silos and where a user or machine wants to apply a number of filters or criteria to a query that will return a subset of that data to take a business action on.
 Molecula is not designed to be a transactional system, a system of record or to fulfill single record queries (e.g. show me Tom’s record), as other database types are optimized to persist and return these queries effectively.

 Molecula is best with large, fragmented, disparate data sets that have complex analytical or computational requirements or the need to combine streaming data with historical.
 Here are some common use cases: